GuyBaele/SpreadGL/README.md

 In the 'inputdata' folder, you can find all the required input files for our 3 examples in the manuscript.

 ## SARS-CoV-2 lineage B.1.1.7 (VOC Alpha) in England
-After processing the tree file of 'B.1.1.7_England.MCC.tree' at the folder of 'SARS-CoV-2 lineage B.1.1.7 (VOC Alpha) in England', you will find a file called 'Output_UK_Projection_1st.csv'.
-Then, execute the following steps to convert its coordinates to a supported format.
+After processing the tree file of 'B.1.1.7_England.MCC.tree' using the command line mentioned above, you will find a file called 'B.1.1.7_England.MCC.tree.output.csv'.
+As its CRS (British National Grid) is not supported in Spread.gl, you need to take the following steps to convert it to another CRS (WGS84).

+1. Open a new terminal at the folder of 'SARS-CoV-2 lineage B.1.1.7 (VOC Alpha) in England'.

+2. Reproject coordinates using R.
-Note: Please make sure that you have already installed R.
+Note: Please make sure that you have already installed R before this step.

-1. Reproject coordinates using R.
 ```
 Rscript Projection_Transformation.R
 ```